 - Following all instructions from local health care staff and officials

-Punta Cana International Airport confirmed to Caribbean Journal it restarted commercial operations on 1 July.
+Punta Cana International Airport restarted commercial operations on 1 July.

-Travel is supposed to be extremely difficult for “high-risk” tourists from places like America where coronavirus is still rapidly spreading.
+Travel can be difficult here for “high-risk” tourists from places like the United States where coronavirus is still rapidly spreading.

 According to the local U.S. embassy, travellers coming to Haiti are required to go through a 14-day self-quarantine.
 On their flight, they will also need to complete a health declaration form and submit it to immigration authorities upon arrival.
 They will need to keep this form for the purposes of self-quarantine and contact tracing as necessary.

-Jamaica officially reopened for tourism beginning 15 June, but anyone who is hoping to plan a holiday here will have to overcome major hurdles.
+Jamaica officially reopened for tourism on 15 June, but anyone who is hoping to plan a holiday there will have to overcome major hurdles.
 Arriving travellers have to submit a pre-travel health authorization registration with a customs and immigration form, and the government will issue a travel approval document based on those details.
-Travellers may be denied permission to visit depending on their risk for COVID-19 transmission.
+Travelers may be denied permission to visit depending on their risk for COVID-19 transmission.

 All incoming travellers should expect thermal temperature checks upon arrival, and anyone who shows COVID-19 symptoms or feels ill upon arrival will be quarantined.
 Even after all those procedures, travellers are expected to adhere to social distancing and face mask policies in public.
 Travellers are also expected to follow any policies made by tourist and hospitality establishments, which are most likely derived from the government’s 119-page guide for local hospitality procedures.

-St. Barthelemy (St Barths) opened to tourists beginning 22 June, but there are lots of caveats.
+St. Barthelemy (St. Barths) opened to tourists on 22 June, but there are lots of caveats.